Apollo-Blaze/Nap-Buster/README.md

 ![Nap-Buster Demo](./demo.gif)

+The gif ends abruptly cuz the laptop went into sleep :)

 Watch as Nap-Buster keeps your laptop awake with real-time face detection and simulated activity to make sure your screen stays on when you need it!

 ## Contributing